+In the realm of personal injury law, damages are usually awarded to compensate an injured person for the harm caused by the defendant's actions.
 For example, suppose Tom was injured in a car accident where the other driver (Mark) was at fault.
-Tom can recover damages for permanent lost mobility in his arm, for missing two months of work, and for his medical expenses.
+Tom can recover damages for permanent lost mobility in his arm, for missing two months of work, for his medical expenses, and for his non-economic damages like "pain and suffering."
 Tom's damages would be awarded based on the money he lost as a result of Mark's actions, and based on the negative impact the accident has had on his life.

 For example, a business may be liable for negligence for failing to fix an old roof that later collapses and hurts customers.
-However, let's say that a building inspector informed the business that the roof must be fixed due to its dangerous condition, and the business was ordered not to keep that part of the building open to the public in the meantime.
+But let's say a building inspector informed the business that the roof must be fixed due to its dangerous condition, and the business was ordered to keep that part of the building closed to the public in the meantime.
 The business ignores this mandate, and the roof collapses three months later, injuring customers.
 In that case, the business may be liable for gross negligence.
-The business knew of the roof's condition and consciously disregarded its customer’s safety.
+The business knew of the roof's condition and consciously disregarded its customers' safety.

 It's important to note that, where there is gross negligence, governmental entities and employees may lose their otherwise generally applicable immunity from liability for personal injury claims.

 Gross Negligence and Waivers.
 One reason that gross negligence is sometimes claimed is that the injured person may have waived any rights to hold the defendant liable for ordinary negligence.
 For example, a person taking a sky diving class may have signed a waiver promising not to sue over the school's negligence.
 However, most states will not enforce a waiver promising not to sue over gross negligence, so that cause of action is typically alleged in personal injury cases where a waiver is at issue.